Blog banners

 The Well-Architected Framework SaaS Lens identifies a set of general design principles to facilitate good design in the cloud for SaaS applications.
 An experienced SaaS on AWS builder like Ibexlabs can help an ISV to (re-)architect their software around these design principles.

-Not all of these principles are related to technical software changes: they also cover non-functional operations and business models.
+These principles are not all related to technical software changes; they also cover non-functional operations and business models.

 1. Adaptability is key